 Federated Board meeting papers and minutes shall be made available to Strategic Board members on the SELEP website.

 The membership of SELEP Ltd is made up of members of the Federated Boards.
-Up to 50 members from each Federated Board are eligible for membership of SELEP Ltd. When Federated Board members cease to be members of the Federated Board they are expected to relinquish their SELEP Ltd membership at that time
+Up to 50 members from each Federated Board are eligible for membership of SELEP Ltd. When Federated Board members cease to be members of the Federated Board they are expected to relinquish their SELEP Ltd membership at that time.

 Secretariat/Chief Executive Officer